Global opportunities in Poultry & Food Science

 Featured Study Abroad Stories

-Mary Jo Toohey is a junior at Auburn University studying food science.
+Mary Jo Toohey graduated from Auburn University studying food science.
 Last year, she studied abroad in Rome, Italy, completing a full semester of coursework while traveling to 12 nearby countries in Europe.
 Her coursework added 12 credit hours to her minor, and she was able to add electives that were interesting and fun.
 “I didn’t usually have a lot of homework and only a few tests, but we did write several papers and had class discussions often,” Mary Jo said, “My professors had a different point of view and style of teaching, which helped me learn in a different way.
 I felt like I was able to fully grasp new concepts I’d never thought about before.”

 Growing up, Toohey always wanted to study abroad while in college.
 Her family vacationed in Europe and her mother and other relatives attended a college in Italy, as well.
 “I always knew I wanted that experience my mom had and when it came time for college, I researched programs ahead of time to know what I could take once the opportunity came about.”

 Toohey enjoyed living abroad, making some of her closest friends in the process.
 She shared an apartment styled as dorms complete with her own kitchen and bathroom with a couple of suite-mates.
 “The dormitory was once Italian apartments that were remodeled for college students and they were super nice and amazing,” said Toohey.
 “It was nice having your own space, but also having people to socialize with in the apartment.”

 On the weekends, Toohey traveled by planes, trains, or buses around the country or to other countries.
 Even though Mary Jo loved every site, Germany was her favorite place to visit.
 “It was probably the most exciting because during the time, it was their “Spring Fest,” which is like “Oktoberfest”, except in April” Toohey said, “We also got to explore holocaust sites, and those were fascinating to experience.”